MIDFIELDR/midfieldr/docs/reference/order_multiway.md

   values are “median” (default) or “percent”.
 The median method determines medians of the quantitative column grouped by category.
-The percent method sums dividends and divisors by category and calculates their quotients (again, by category).
+The percent method sums dividends and divisors by category and calculates their quotients by category.

 - ratio_of:

   Character.
-Vector of names of the dividend and the divisor that produced the quantitative variable.
-Required when `method = "percent,"` ignored otherwise.
-Names can be in any order;
+Vector of column names of the dividend and the divisor that produced the quantitative variable.
+Names must be in order, as in `c(dividend, divisor).` Required when `method = "percent,"` ignored otherwise.
-  the algorithm assumes that the parameter with the larger column sum is the denominator of the ratio.

 ## Value